GhHiva/M2PI-mini-project/WhatWeHaveToKnow.md

 ---

-# What is SAM?
+### What is SAM?

-SAM stands for:

-[
-\textbf{Segment Anything Model}
-]

-Developed for highly flexible segmentation tasks.
+SAM stands for $\textbf{Segment Anything Model}$. it Developed for highly flexible segmentation tasks.
 Modern versions include:

 * SAM
 * SAM2